arshsinghphd/TeamActivities/Module08/README.md

 ## Last Task: Work on Coding-Practice
-Go ahead and open the coding practice at the end of module 07.
+Make sure to work on the [Coding Practice Problems](https://github.com/CS5001-khoury/Resources/blob/main/PracticeProblems.md).
 Have each member of your group pick a different problem, and you will all work on your problems.
-Make sure to discuss your solution with the team, and paste your code to your *teams* meeting channel!
+Make sure to discuss your solution with the team, and paste your code to your *teams* meeting channel / upload the python .py file!

 At the end of every Team Activity, you will be encouraged to work on coding practice problems as a team.
 It is important you take this time to talk about solutions, approaches, and make suggestions to each other!
 You are building a skill needed for technical interviews, and like all new skills it is important to practice.
+Some times do the practice problems after the meeting, but then use the chat to comment.
+Either is fine, but it is important to get feedback and ask questions.

 ## Submission
 There is no "submission" for the Team Activity.
 Make sure you have your notes for the meeting (can be a doc in the files section) in your team's meeting channel.
 The TAs will check the attendance logs and award points based on attendance and completed notes.
-This week is a long one, so you may need to schedule extra time.
-That is fine, as the work in this team activity is directly related to the homework (don't forget!).

 [TypeError]: https://www.geeksforgeeks.org/handling-typeerror-exception-in-python/